 Practice seeks and acts on feedback from its patients, the public and staff

-The practice used verbal comment to obtain staff and patients' views about the service.
+The practice used comment cards and verbal comments to obtain feedback from patients on their views about the service.
+They obtained feedback from staff during informal discussions and appraisals.